This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 4. The HTML Generator

 A single Python script (media_log_to_html.py) reads all three sheets and produces one self-contained HTML file.
-No build tools, no framework, no external CSS — everything is inlined.
+The process involves no build tools, framework or external CSS; everything is inlined.

 python3 media_log_to_html.py media_log.xlsx --title "Watch Log"